AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_push.md

 ## Authentication

-Agora Chat RESTful APIs require Bearer HTTP authentication.
+Chat RESTful APIs require Bearer HTTP authentication.
 Every time an HTTP request is sent, the following `Authorization` field must be filled in the request header:

 ```
 Authorization: Bearer ${YourAppToken}
 ```

-In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log into the chat system.
-The Agora Chat RESTful API only supports authenticating users using app tokens.
+In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log in to the chat system.
+The Chat RESTful API only supports authenticating users using app tokens.
 For details, see [Authentication using App Token](./generate_app_tokens).

 ## Set the display name in push notifications